Corporate Social Responsibility

 Confidential/Proprietary Information

-Partners and Suppliers shall properly handle sensitive information, including confidential, proprietary, and personal information.
-Information should not be used for any purpose (e.g. advertisement, publicity, and the like) other than the business purpose for which it was provided unless there is prior authorization from the owner of the information.
+Partners and Suppliers must handle sensitive information, including confidential, proprietary, and personal information, with appropriate care.
+Such information may only be used for the business purpose for which it was provided and must not be used for marketing, publicity, or other purposes without prior authorization from the information owner.

-In regard to the protection of proprietary information, Partners and Suppliers must comply with all applicable laws governing intellectual property rights assertions, including protection against disclosure, patents, copyrights, and trademarks.
+Partners and Suppliers must comply with all applicable laws protecting intellectual property rights, including regulations relating to disclosure, patents, copyrights, and trademarks.

 Information Security

-Partners and Suppliers must protect the confidential and proprietary information of others, including personal information, from unauthorized access, destruction, misuse, modification, and disclosure, through appropriate technical, physical, organizational, and electronic security measures which shall be revised from time to time to reflect at all times, at a minimum, industry standards.
+Partners and Suppliers must protect confidential and proprietary information, including personal data, against unauthorized access, destruction, misuse, modification, or disclosure.
+Appropriate technical, physical, organizational, and electronic security measures must be implemented and regularly reviewed to ensure alignment with applicable legal requirements and, at a minimum, recognized industry standards.

 Protection of Personal Data